adh30/adh30/README.md

-I'm Professor of Cardiovascular Physiology and Pharmacology at UCL

 My research interests include __haemodynamics__, __blood pressure__ and __cardiovascular health__.

 I use GitHub mostly for software development in __Stata__ and __Matlab__.